Bhool Bhulaiyaa 2: Plot

-Back in 2004, after killing Debanshu with the help of the priest, revealed to be Manjulika's accomplice, Manjulika influenced Anjulika using black magic and stole her identity.
-Disguised as Manjulika under the influence of black magic, Anjulika attacked Manjulika, who stabbed her to death under the pretext of self-defense.
-When Kunwar discovered the truth, Manjulika pushed him off the balcony, paralyzing him and thus preventing him from telling anyone.
-She also killed eight members of the family for learning the truth.
-Now in the present day, Anjulika's spirit attacks Manjulika and imprisons her in the same room in which she got locked in 2004.
-Anjulika's spirit has a moment with her family and asks Reet's father to forgive her since it revealed the truth about Anjulika and Manjulika.
+In 2004, after killing Debanshu with the assistance of the priest, who is revealed to be Manjulika's accomplice, Manjulika used black magic to manipulate Anjulika and steal her identity.
+Disguised as Manjulika under the influence of black magic, Anjulika attacked Manjulika, who then stabbed her to death under the guise of self-defence.
+When Kunwar uncovered the truth, Manjulika pushed him off the balcony, paralysing him and preventing him from exposing her.
+She also murdered eight members of the family after they learnt the truth.
+In the present day, Anjulika's spirit attacks Manjulika and imprisons her in the same room in which she had been locked in 2004.
+Anjulika's spirit shares a final moment with her family and asks Reet's father to forgive her for revealing the truth about Anjulika and Manjulika.
 She thanks Ruhaan and asks the family to leave, as she has unfinished business with Manjulika.
 Anjulika enters the room and tortures the real Manjulika to death.
-The Thakur family leaves, and the mansion becomes abandoned once again.
+The Thakur family departs, and the mansion is abandoned once again.

 Production

 Development

 A sequel to Bhool Bhulaiyaa (2007) was officially announced on 19 August 2019.
 Bhushan Kumar, chairman of T-Series, had long considered creating a franchise based on the 2007 film.
 Aakash Kaushik and Farhad Samji had two separate scripts prepared for their independent films.
 Samji felt that elements of their two scripts could work together for a new film, and they pitched the idea to producer Murad Khetani.
 Khetani felt the idea had promise and could work as a sequel to Bhool Bhulaiyaa.
 Eventually, he approached Kumar, who came on board, collaborating with Khetani for the second time since Kabir Singh, which also starred Kiara Advani.

 Vidya Balan was approached to reprise her role as Manjulika for the film but declined, expressing concern that a less successful performance could tarnish the legacy and impact of her portrayal in the 2007 film.
-The character was subsequently recast with Tabu, of whom Balan spoke fondly.
-Balan eventually returned for the sequel as Manjullika.
+The character was subsequently recast with Tabu, of whom Vidya spoke fondly.
+Vidya eventually returned for the sequel as Manjulika.